pranay2063/DistributedSystems/Concurrency & Multi-threading/README.md

-    If we create a thread manually, we will have to maintain it Java provides ExecutorService which allows allocating threads to a pool and maintains their lifecycle If there is a need of synchronization among threads, ExecutorService can be a better option TaskExecutor, TaskScheduler, ScheduledThreadPoolExecutor
+    If we create a thread manually, we will have to maintain it Java provides ExecutorService which allows allocating threads to a pool and maintains their lifecycle If there is a need of synchronization among threads, ExecutorService can be a good option TaskExecutor, TaskScheduler, ScheduledThreadPoolExecutor

     If there is a need to work on the results of the execution threads, completableFuture can be a better option